 • Group activities can be beneficial because they have structure.
 You can meet new people and develop friendships by seeing people on a regular basis.
 Explore the options at your local religious organization, or non-profit to be a part of group studies, choirs, book clubs, or service projects.
 Even if you don’t like big groups, there are lots of activities that are ideal for 3, 4 or 5 people: take at walk together, play a board game, or maintain a communal garden.
 A little company goes a long way in keeping you healthy.

-The best way to tell if a place is the right fit for you is to try it out.
+The best way to tell if a place is the right fit for you is to see it for yourself.
 It’s a big decision and we understand that.
-It’s why we invite you to be our guest and spend a few days with us, on us.
+It’s why we invite you to meet some of our residents and staff face to face.
 Find out more here.

 HOW DOES AGING IMPACT NUTRITION?